 - Section 10 Bond: This was the popular non-conviction which would result in no criminal record against your name, no loss of demerit points and no fine.
 It involved a requirement that the offender enter into a good behaviour bond for a specified period of time.

-What are the New Sentencing Options in NSW?
+What Happened to the Section 10 & What are the New Sentencing Options in NSW?

 The new Intensive Corrections Order now replaces and incorporates the same old intensive corrections order, home detention, and community service order.
 It has further conditions that a Magistrate or Judge can impose.